Revolutionary-Games/Thrive/doc/setup_instructions.md

 on Builds under Mono and set Build Tool to your compiler.
 If you have build errors, check if this is setup properly.

-On Linux it is recommended to use mono as the build tool as selected in Godot editor settings.
-The option to build with dotnet is untested.
+On Linux it is required to use mono as the build tool as selected in Godot editor settings.
+The option to build with dotnet is creates broken releases.

 ### C# packages